New York Giants Assistant Coaching News; Giants Sign Two Players

 GIANTS HIRE JEREMY PRUITT…

-Although not officially announced, the New York Giants have reported hired former University of Tennessee Head Coach Jeremy Pruitt in an unidentified capacity.
+Although not officially announced, the New York Giants have reportedly hired former University of Tennessee Head Coach Jeremy Pruitt in an unidentified capacity.
 Pruitt was fired by the University of Tennessee on January 18 for recruiting violations.
 Before serving as head coach at Tennessee, the 46-year old Pruitt was the defensive coordinator at Florida (2013), Georgia (2014-2015), and Alabama (2016-2017).

 - 2018-2020: Head Coach, University of Tennessee